hoko/hoko-docs/_posts/2015-04-08-benefits_share-android.md

 platform and a `Template` configured.
 Check the documentation about [templates](http://support.hokolinks.com/what-is-a-template/) to know more.

-## 2. Handle smart links inside your app
+## Step 2: Handling smart links inside your app

 When the user opens your app through a smart link, it's up to you to present the appropriate view within your app.
 You also have to define what are the deep linking routes that your app is going to